 When you walk in the lawns away from the temple, that is when you see the lions coming out of the outer wall at the regular intervals.
 I wonder if they were also free-standing pillars once and got plastered together later on.
 The Shikharas of smaller shrines or meditation caves is visible from the outside like a miniature version of the bigger one.
 Nandis sit in between them on the wall, as they do in every Shiva temple in Kanchipuram.

 A tank is located diagonally across the temple at the other end of the lawns.

 The temple in stone dates back to late 7th CE and is attributed to Pallava king Narsimhavarman II.
 The façade that seems to be built later was added by his son Mahendravarman II.
 It is believed that Rajaraja Chola who built the mighty Brihdeeswara temple in Thanjavur, was inspired by this temple.

 The base of the temple is made in hard granite stone while most of the superstructure is in softer sandstone.
 The main shrine is almost rectangular as is its pyramidical shikhara.
 The meditation caves or the shrines surrounding the temple are a unique feature of this temple that I am yet to see elsewhere.
 They do remind me of the meditation caves at 84 Kutiya in Rishikesh.

-What makes Kailasanathar Temple important is the fact that this may be the first standalone stone temple in the region.
+What makes this important is the fact that this may be the first standalone stone temple in the region.
 Temples earlier to this were built by carving out the rocks in situ or what we know as cave temples.
 Many of these can be seen at Mahabalipuram nearby.

-It is a very photogenic temple and thankfully photography is permitted, except inside the sanctum.
+- It is a very photogenic temple.
+Thankfully photography is permitted, except inside the sanctum.
 Morning is a better time to go for photography.